 A terrific overview of diverse forms, terminologies, and rationales for public participation.
 The core chapters focus on four arenas: planning and land use, state and local government, health, and education.
 The book grounds current forms in a brief but thoughtful discussion of the history of participation in the U.S., and considers future options.
 The writing is clear and succinct, and the tables and chapter subheads are most useful in the classroom, in the community, and in professional training programs.
 Extensive bibliography for the novice and the expert.
 A wonderful resource.

 John Gastil and Peter Levine, eds., The Deliberative Democracy Handbook: Strategies for Effective Civic Engagement in the Twenty-First Century (San Francisco: Jossey-Bass, 2005).
+Order info.

 This edited handbook is especially broad in scope and clear in presentation, yet well-grounded in democratic theory.
 Part One has essays that provide historical and contemporary context for American politics, although the other chapters are not limited to the U.S. Part Two analyzes core deliberative forms common to the field: National Issues Forums, public journalism, deliberative polling, citizens jury, consensus conferences, and combinations among deliberative forms.
 Part Three presents the 21st Century Town Meeting, online dialogues within government agencies, collaborative learning within national forest planning and stewardship, and other forms.
 Part Four considers study circles and other innovations, including the need for dynamic updating.
 The concluding chapter analyzes consistent and promising findings, as well as persistent challenges and questions for further research.
 A terrific resource that is unusual in its combination of fine-grained attention to practice and its sophisticated theorizing.